Distance: 17 km

 View Fullscreen Map

-Drive north of Whitehorse on the Alaska highway for about 58 km.
-When you reach the Takhini River bridge, you have 15 km left.
-On the right side of the highway is a large gravel pit with a gate.
-Turn off the highway and make an immediate right before the gate.
-Follow the road for about 50 m and park.
+Drive north of Whitehorse on the Alaska Highway for about 61 km.
+When you reach the Takhini River bridge, you have 15 km more to go until there is a gravel pit on the right side of the highway.
+Turn off the highway at the gravel pit where there is a yellow gate, and make an immediate right before the gate.
+Follow the road for about 50 m back in the direction towards Whitehorse and park.
+The trail starts from the east side of the gravel pit.

 From where you parked, walk up the road for 500 m.
-On your right will be an ATV trail which is a little narrower than the road.
-Take the ATV trail which will follow Stony Creek up above the escarpment.
+When you come to a fork, take the right fork up the road.
+It eventually follows Stony Creek up above the escarpment.
 After 4.5 km the trail leaves the escarpment and climbs towards the peak in front of you.
 The trail ends after about 7 km.

-From the end of the ATV trail you can make your way up the peak in front of you.
+From the end of the road you can make your way up the peak in front of you.
 Spread out to minimize damage to the fragile lichen.
 It's just over 1 km to the summit from the end of the ATV trail.
 Follow the same route back.

 Dog Owners If you bring a dog on this trail in the winter, make sure it is on a leash.
 The Stony Creek trail is a snowmobile route on an active trap line.
 There are baited traps, which could be deadly for your dog.